 If something sells, it is in demand and you can start selling that.
 Do what the successful one does – one trick that most business experts vouch for is to begin selling what already sells.

-If there is a demand it means that they will buy from you too – you should increase the value proposition of the product – give them better quality that what is in the market
+If there is a demand it means that they will buy from you too – you should increase the value proposition of the product – give them better quality than what is in the market.

 Visit the stores that seem similar to your idea and compile a list of the brands they carry which you wish to carry.
 Most likely they will be your best sellers too.